 Improving energy management and reducing CO2 emissions is a key sustainability driver for our customers.
 The application of many of our products, engineered solutions and services enables our end users to reduce their energy use and carbon emissions.

-We estimate that a select range of Spirax Sarco energy management products sold during 2016 will reduce our end users’ CO2e emissions by 4.4 million tonnes annually.
-The methodology used to determine these savings has been independently assessed with the assistance of Ricardo-AEA Ltd. The methodology remains unchanged but is reviewed annually by Ricardo-AEA taking revised emission factors into account.
-The calculation is based on a selected range of energy saving products, for which we can quantify savings with reasonable accuracy.
-Many of our other products, such as pressure and temperature controls, will also provide CO2e savings but as these are not easily quantifiable they are excluded from our methodology.
+We estimate that a select range of Spirax Sarco energy management products sold during 2017 will reduce our end users’ CO2e emissions by 5.8 million tonnes annually.
+The methodology used to determine this external impact has been independently assessed with the assistance of Ricardo Energy & Environment.
+The methodology used was updated during 2017 to include an expanded range of Spirax Sarco steam business products and to ensure that the underlying principles are consistent with current data on steam system operations as well as taking revised emission factors into account.
+The calculation is based on a selected range of energy saving products for which we can quantify savings with reasonable accuracy.
+Many other of our products, such as blow-down heat recovery, FREME, Heat Pipe Heat Exchangers, Thermocompressors and Vapour Condensers, will also provide CO2e savings but as these are not easily quantifiable they are excluded from our methodology.

 Our comprehensive plant-wide energy audits and steam trap monitoring systems are also used by our customers to monitor and manage their energy consumption.